Why Are Golf Bags So Expensive? Factors to Keep in Mind

 Carry bags are compact and intentionally lightweight.
 They are softer rather than structured and have fewer pockets for storage.
 Carry bags often feature lighter material, which can be less durable but results in a lower price.

 At some time, you will inevitably play in the rain.
 It can ruin valuables that you want to keep dry, like your cell and wallet.
-Over time, it will also destroy the bag.
+Over time, it will also destroy your bag.

-Some cheaper golf bags are not fully waterproof, which lowers the price.
-They instead have water-resistant pockets where you can store valuables to prevent them from becoming saturated.
+Some cheaper golf bags are not water-resistant, which can lower the price.
+Instead the only water repelling feature are pockets where you can store valuables to prevent them from becoming saturated.
+Ultimately, the golf bag breaks down more quickly thanks to its lack of weather resistance.

 Cushioned dividers or padded pockets will help separate each club into its own tube.
 It not only protects the club heads from knocking together and getting scratched but makes it easier to find the suitable club for the shot.